tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

     }

-When a lambda is used in-lieu of the interface, the first thing the compiler does is work out the "target" type of the lambda.
+When a lambda is used in-lieu of the interface, the first thing the compiler does is work out the _target_ type of the lambda.
 So if we create a method `calculate` that takes the interface and two integers.

     static Integer calculate(Calculation operation, Integer x, Integer y) {
         return operation.apply(x, y);